Content on this page was generated by AI and has not been manually reviewed.

 Step 2: Verify Total VPN service status and account

 Make sure the service itself isn’t having issues and your account is in good standing.
-How to disable vpn on microsoft edge
+The ultimate guide to using snapchat web with a vpn 2026

 • Check Total VPN’s status page or official social channels for outage alerts.
 If there’s a server outage, you’ll just need to wait or switch to a different server.